ahope/cs5520_project/location-demo/emulator_location.md

 But, you can have the emulator, well, emulate location by providing it a file with some locations in it.

+**PLEASE NOTE:** Your emulator must have the Google Play APIs installed.
+You choose this when creating your emulator.
+It usually shows "(Play Store)" in the name, and shows "Google Play" rather than "Google APIs".

 I've provided a file [locations.gpx](locations.gpx) that has a series of locations marked up in a special flavor of xml called gpx.
 To use it, in your emulator,  click the "Extended Controls" button (the three dots).
 In the Location tab, click the "Import GPX/KML" button.
 Then, load the locations.gpx